KiraResari/learning-timer/ChatGPT Log.md

 Now, the buttons' text doesn't change, and their behavior follows the specified requirements.
 If you have any further adjustments or questions, feel free to let me know!

 ## Result

+The buttons work perfectly now, but the timer again stops counting down at 0 and can't display negative numbers anymore.

+### Program issues

+* The timer can't display negative numbers anymore, and simply stops when reaching 0